Terms and Conditions for Outdoor Tribe wellbeing/mindfulness sessions

 Safeguarding

 We have policies and procedures related to safeguarding for both clients and staff, which we can provide for you to read on request.
 If you have any questions relating to safeguarding in relation to a child or vulnerable adult then please contact us.
-We provide confidentiality in relation to information shared with us by service-users, except in circumstances where disclosure makes it a legal obligation to share information with appropriate professionals.
+We provide confidentiality in connection with information shared with us by our service-users, except in circumstances where disclosure makes it a legal obligation to share information with appropriate professionals.

 Feedback and Concerns